jeffdcamp/dbtools-android/README-1.x.md

                 // properties
                 String schemaFilename = "src/main/database/schema.xml";
-                boolean injectionSupport = true; // support for CDI boolean dateTimeSupport = true; // support for Joda DateTime (must include Joda Time into your project) boolean encryptionSupport = true; // SqlCipher support (must include Sqlcipher into your project)

-                String baseOutputDir = "src/main/java/org/company/project/domain";
+                boolean injectionSupport = true; // support for CDI boolean dateTimeSupport = true; // support for jsr DateTime (Joda Time) String baseOutputDir = "src/main/java/org/company/project/domain";
                 String basePackageName = "org.company.project.domain";
-                org.dbtools.gen.android.AndroidObjectsBuilder.buildAll(schemaFilename, baseOutputDir, basePackageName, injectionSupport, dateTimeSupport, encryptionSupport);
+                org.dbtools.gen.android.AndroidDBObjectBuilder.buildAll(schemaFilename, baseOutputDir, basePackageName, injectionSupport, dateTimeSupport);
             }
         }

-  5. Add schema.xml file (after executing the "dbtools" task (from above) an XSD definition file will be created (this may help writing the XML file in some IDE's)), to the /src/main/database directory.
+  5. Add schema.xml file (and optionally the XSD definition file (this may help writing the XML file in some IDE's)), to the /src/main/database directory.
 This file contains a list of all of the databases and tables in each database.
 The following is a sample of this file:

         <?xml version="1.0" encoding="UTF-8" ?>
         <dbSchema xmlns='https://github.com/jeffdcamp/dbtools-gen'